dobsonj/ctf/writeups/2019/dc27-openctf/tellmemore/readme.md

 ## Analysis

 This challenge was only slightly different from 'tellme', but the approach was the same.
 Just decompile it with Ghidra.
-In this case, I compared the code from tellme and tellmemore, then modified a few lines tellme.c to solve this challenge.
+In this case, I compared the code from tellme and tellmemore, then modified a few lines in tellme.c to solve this challenge.

 ```
 #include <ctype.h>